Jon3J/Jon3J/README.md

 ---

-- 👨‍💻 As a Telecommunications Engineer and Data Analyst, I continuously seek to expand my expertise by exploring emerging technologies and data-driven solutions.
+- 👨‍💻 As a Telecommunications Engineer and Data Scientist, I continuously seek to expand my expertise by exploring emerging technologies and data-driven solutions.
 - 💬 Passionate about technology.
-Ask me about my journey through Telecommunications Engineering, Data Scientist, and Mobile App Development.
+Ask me about my journey through Telecommunications Engineering, Data Science, and Mobile App Development.
 - 🌱 I’m diving deeper into Machine Learning and AI.

 ## 🛠 &nbsp;Tech Stack